 - Rinse the rice, and cook according to instructions, and allow to cool.

-- In a frying pan, heat olive oil and sauté 2 onions until caramelized then add 4 grated carrots for approx. 7 minutes until tender.
+- In a frying pan, heat olive oil and sauté 2 onions until caramelized then add 3 grated carrots for 7 minutes until caramelized.

-- Place 2 Tbs of meat mixture to one side of a large cabbage leaf and roll up the cabbage, tucking the insides as you go, wrapping as you would a burrito.
-As the leaves get smaller, place the meat mixture over the stem, tucking in loose ends with your finger.
+- Place 2 tablespoons of meat mixture to the thickest side of the cabbage leaf.
+Roll up the cabbage, tucking the insides as you go, wrapping as you would a burrito.
 Your first few might look a bit funny, but it will get easier as you go.

-- In a large stock pot, add 1 Tbs of olive oil over medium heat and sauté the remaining onion, garlic and carrots until tender.
-Add the 2 bottles of Passata, bay leaves, chopped cabbage leaf leftovers, peppercorns, Vegeta chicken stock powder and bring to a boil and take off heat.
-Add the sour cream and chopped dill and mix through the tomato sauce, creating a creamy rose sauce.
-Add Maggi (optional) Season with salt and pepper to taste.
+- In a separate pot, add 1 tablespoon of oil over medium heat and sauté the remaining onion, garlic and carrots until tender.
+Add the 2 bottles of Passata tomato puree, bay leaves, chopped cabbage leaf leftovers, beef stock powder and bring to a boil.
+Remove from heat, add sour cream and chopped dill and mix through the tomato sauce.
+Add Maggi (optional) and season with salt and pepper to taste.

-- Pour the Podliva sauce over the cabbage rolls and bacon until fully covered.
-Bring it to a light boil, then cover and cook for approx. 40 minutes until the meat is throughly cooked.
+- Pour the tomato sauce over the cabbage rolls and bacon until fully covered.
+Bring it to a simmer, cover and cook for approx. 40 minutes until the meat is throughly cooked.